RigKruger/Arduino-Handbook/EN/Reference/Structure/Control Structures/for.md

-#for statements
+# for statements

-##Description
+## Description

-The ** statement is used to repeat a block of statements enclosed in curly braces.
+The **for** statement is used to repeat a block of statements enclosed in curly braces.
 An increment counter is usually used to increment and terminate the loop.
-The ** statement is useful for any repetitive operation, and is often used in combination with arrays to operate on collections of data/pins.
+The **for** statement is useful for any repetitive operation, and is often used in combination with arrays to operate on collections of data/pins.

 There are three parts to the for loop header: